LIEmobil: History

 The first bus service in Liechtenstein began operations on 15 March 1922.
-The Liechtenstein state established the publicly-owned Liechtenstein Bus Anstalt (traded as Liechtenstein Bus) in 2000, which rebranded as LIEmobil on 1 January 2012.
+The Liechtenstein state established the publicly owned Liechtenstein Bus Anstalt (traded as Liechtenstein Bus) in 2000, which rebranded as LIEmobil on 1 January 2012.
 Verkehrsbetrieb LIECHTENSTEINmobil was registered as a legally independent institution on the day of the rebrand.

 In 2024, LIEmobil recorded its highest yearly number of passengers at 6 million, generating its highest yearly revenue of 5.7 million Swiss francs.
 This represented a 6.3 percent increase from 2023 and a budget surplus, allowing the company to cover 32.9 percent of its operating costs – more than what was covered by the Liechenstein government.

 LIEmobil received criticism in 2025 for having casino print ads on its busses.
 Critics pointed out that the state-run bus company ran such ads despite Liechtenstein's Federal Gaming Commission of the Office of Economic Affairs banning the advertising of casinos and other gambling-related topics in the country.

 Services

 The Liechtenstein government owns LIEmobil, which facilitates countrywide public transport.
-LIEmobil operates 48 busses on 25 bus routes, including 4 night bus lines, 2 ski bus lines, and 1 cross-border line.
+LIEmobil operates 48 busses on 25 bus routes, including 18 daily bus lines, 4 night bus lines, 2 ski bus lines, and 1 cross-border line.
 Additionally, it runs the Feldkirch–Buchs regional train.